-Advertising for Portal 2 focuses almost exclusively on Atlas and P-body, and Chell only gets the final released trailer in the spotlight.
-Atlas and P-body star in the co-op campaign that chonologically takes place after the main single-player game, and Chell doesn't even meet them until the end of her story.
+Advertising focuses almost exclusively on Atlas and P-body, and Chell only gets the final released trailer in the spotlight.
+Atlas and P-body star in the co-op campaign that chronologically takes place after the main single-player game, and Chell doesn't even meet them until the end of her story.

 Wheatley doesn't appear in any promotional material, despite being a major character.

-Japanese previews of Fire Emblem: Radiant Dawn kept secret the fact that Ike and the Griel Mercanaries were going to return in the game.
+Japanese previews of Fire Emblem: Radiant Dawn kept secret the fact that Ike and the Griel Mercenaries were going to return in the game.

 In Halo the Flood and the Gravemind, despite being major enemies they never appear in any of the trailers.

 In the Mann VS Machine trailer for Team Fortress 2, the Pyro, Sniper, and Spy are absent.

 Jowd, a character from Ghost Trick, appears in no promotional art created for the game.
 He's treated much the same way as a Walking Spoiler, despite not qualifying as one.